Mac Running Slow? 9 Ways to Fix a Slow Mac

 Is your Mac running slow?
 Don't worry.
-Here you'll learn some tweaks to speed up your Mac.
+In this article, you'll learn some practical ways to speed up your Mac and improve its performance.

-All Macs slow down over time.
-And the reasons behind it are various.
-When your Mac starts to slow down, you may find your apps are becoming unresponsive.
-The rainbow wheel keeps spinning, or even worse, your Mac freezes.
+All Macs slow down over time, and the reasons behind it are various.
+When your Mac starts to slow down, you may find that your apps are becoming unresponsive, the rainbow wheel keeps spinning, or even worse, your Mac freezes.

-It's not hard to imagine how inconvenient a slow Mac can be to your work and life.
+It's not hard to imagine how inconvenient a slow Mac can be for your work and life.
 But don't worry, we’re here to help!
-In this article, we’ll walk you through 8 practical ways to speed up your Mac.
+In this article, we’ll walk you through 9 practical ways to speed up your Mac.

 Just keep reading!